vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

     Once the new configuration is created, IoT Hub will look for devices matching the configuration's target devices criteria, and will apply the firmware update configuration automatically.

+    > **NOTE**: Since both the device and the firmware update process are simulated, rather than downloading firmware to actual device and rebooting the device, the entire process will complete quickly and the results will be displayed in the Terminal pane of your simulated device app.

 1. Switch to the Visual Studio Code window, and review the contents of the Terminal pane.

     The Terminal pane should include new output generated by your app that lists the progress of the firmware update process that was triggered.

+1. Switch back to your Azure portal window.

+1. Open the digital twin file for your sensor-th-0155 device.

+1. Take a minute to review the updates recorded within the digital twin.

-1. Stop the simulated app, and close Visual Studio Code.
+1. Switch to the Visual Studio Code window, stop the simulated app, and close Visual Studio Code.

     You can stop the device simulator by simply pressing the "Enter" key in the terminal.